noahehall/theBookOfNoah/0current/aws/0networking.md

     - use the AWS global network to facilitate speed
   - accelerator
     - uses the aws global network to provide consistent network experience (i.e stable network paths & hops)
+    - uses edge locations as an entry point to the AWS internal network.
     - **sends traffic directly to the origin service with no caching**
   - cloudfront
     - caches assets at edge locations
+    - CloudFront distributes content via edge locations,
     - **reduces load on the origin service via caching**

 - architecture